 All of the equipment used to make EleCare and EleCare Jr is thoroughly cleaned before manufacture.
 After cleaning, samples from the equipment and product contact surfaces are tested using ELISA (Enzyme-Linked Immunosorbent Assay) testing methods.
 ELISA testing detects casein, whey, and soy protein.
 Only after the equipment passes this testing does production of EleCare and EleCare Jr begin.
-Each commercial batch is tested using both ELISA and PAGE (Polyacrylamide Gel Electrophoresis) methods.
-The PAGE method is not as sensitive as ELISA, but has the advantage of detecting the presence of any protein, regardless of the source.
+After production, product is tested using both ELISA and PAGE (Polyacrylamide Gel Electrophoresis) methods.

 EleCare and EleCare Jr do not contain the protein gluten, so children with celiac disease can use them.
 People with celiac disease are sensitive to gluten, which is a protein found in wheat and other grains.

 It is not recommended to freeze EleCare or EleCare Jr.

 EleCare and EleCare Jr should not be heated.

 EleCare and EleCare Jr can be stored on the shelf, unopened, for 24 months.
 Be sure to check the expiration date on the can.

 Once opened, the contents of a can of EleCare or EleCare Jr should be used within one month.